superduper-io/superduper/docs/blog/2023-09-10-vector-search.md

 tags: [AI, data-store, Python]
 ---

 It's 2023, and unless you've been in cryo-sleep since mid-2022, you'll have heard about the explosion of powerful AI and LLMs.
-Leveraging these LLMs, developers conversant with the opportunities of connecting data with AI.
+Leveraging these LLMs, developers are now able to connect existing data with AI using vector search.

 <!--truncate-->